TheSpiritXIII/owned_ptr/readme.md

 owned_ptr
 =========
-owned_ptr is a small class created in C++11 designed as a smart pointer for external libraries (e.g. plugins).
+owned_ptr is a small class created in C++11 designed as a smart pointer for dynamic external libraries (e.g. plugins).
 It was created to solve the similar issue of:

     #include <iostream>